AVER3LL/mathCustom/README.md

 ## Installation

-To use this package, follow these steps:
+To use this module, follow these steps:

 1. Clone the repository: